Proposals

 You can create a proposal from three places:

-- From an inquiry - A client submitted a booking request and you're responding with your offer.
+- From a lead - A client submitted an inquiry and you're responding with your offer.
 When they accept, it can automatically create a booking.

 - From a booking - You already have a booking and want to formalize pricing, send a contract, or collect payment.